pioneeru/play-instana/README.md

 ```bash
 ./4-generate_manifests.sh
 ```
+This is the time to edit generated manifests (in the project replicas and resources given for tiny deployment just enough to test installation).

-8. Download charts for installation:
+1. Download charts for installation:

 ```bash
 ./5-pull_datastore_charts.sh